 During the short wet season, a multitude of wild grasses spring up and often grow to 4 feet tall or more.
 Many people would call the plants that appear weeds and some actually are.
-Thanks to a previous owner, daffodils and the occasional iris pop up in seemingly random locations.
+Due to a previous owner, daffodils and the occasional iris pop up in seemingly random locations.

-In our County, homeowners and lot owners are required to clear their property of dried grass and brush each year.
+In our county, homeowners and lot owners are required to clear their property of dried grass and brush each year.

 Weed whacking in our yard entails trekking up and down through dry vegetation that is anywhere from 2 to 6 feet tall, avoiding vole and other critter holes, trying not to trip over dead tree limbs or the extension cord, all while wielding a machine that weighs over 6 pounds with a very fast spinning cutting device on the end of it.